Spatial Information Service

-It comprises a framework of rules and standards to help make spatial information more accessible for a wide range of purposes that support sustainable development.
-The directive came into force in 15 May 2007 and was transposed into Scottish law in December 2009.
+The directive came into force on 15 May 2007 and was transposed into Scottish law in December 2009.

 The Improvement Service (IS) is the national improvement organisation for local government in Scotland.